41012/pfms-support/README.md

 Just ignore apt related `W: ... _apt ...` warning lines.
 They're non-fatal, and for the most part you can't fix this, and you'll get the same results with or without the warning.

-To update **all other packages** recompile your ros2 work-space
+2) update **all other packages** recompile your ros2 work-space

 ```bash
 cd ~/ros2_ws
 colcon build --symlink-install
 ```

-Finally, any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
-Either vscode rebuild function or from build directory of your code you can execute:
+3) Any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
+From build directory of your code you can execute:

 ```
 rm CMakeCache.txt